Number: ADMIN 080

 Policy

 CWI understands the need to recognize the dedication and achievement of its staff and faculty for supporting the mission of CWI and exemplary performance of work done on behalf of CWI.
 Such recognition may be in the form of non-cash gifts, awards, and incentives.
-Cash awards are discouraged and have possible tax implications under the Internal Revenue Code and applicable state law.
-All programs that provide gifts, awards, or incentives to employees and non-employees utilizing CWI funds are required to be pre-approved by CWI.
-Failure to follow this policy will likely result in personal reimbursement to CWI and/or may be subject to disciplinary action up to and including termination and may have to reimburse the College.
+Cash equivalents such as gift cards and gift certificates are not an allowable purchase.
+Cash gift, award or incentive for employees and student workers must be processed through payroll and coordinated with HR using appropriate form.
+Exceptions for student emergency situations as determined by the Dean of Students and Case Management services may be granted as approved by both the Provost and CFO.
+Be advised: gifts of any kind given to students may affect their Title IV aid and are considered taxable income.
+If the student is an employee, the taxes will be withheld through payroll.
+All programs that provide gifts, awards, or incentives to employees and non-employees utilizing CWI funds are required to be pre-approved by CWI and must be de minimis in value.
+Failure to follow this policy may likely result in personal reimbursement to CWI and/or may be subject to disciplinary action up to and including termination and may have to reimburse the College.

 REGULATIONS